fluidecho/hypermq/README.md

 hypermq has two message protocols for you to choose from; [AMP](https://github.com/visionmedia/node-amp) protocol, with [node-amp-message](https://github.com/visionmedia/node-amp-message), the second protocol available is [Line Deineated JSON](http://en.wikipedia.org/wiki/Line_Delimited_JSON).

 hypermq uses AMP by default as it is fastest and most flexible.
 AMP allows you to apply any message codec, such as: json, msgpack, or to use javascript/node.js objects: buffer (binary), strings.
-Line Deineated JSON is useful for `peer`s written in different languages.
+Line Deineated JSON is useful for connecting `peer`s written in different languages.
 Both the `bind` and `connect` peers must use the same protocol.

 Example sending javascript/node.js mixed object with the AMP protocol.